FirelyTeam/spark/docs/Contribute.md

----
-name: Contribute to Spark
-route: /contribute
----

 # Contributions
 You are welcome to contribute to this project.
 The Spark server is used in several commercial and open source projects.
 Therefore we have a high quality standard and we carefully review submissions.

 When you want to contribute changes:
-- Contact us before start working on a major change.
+- Contact us by opening an issue before start working on a major change.
-- Fork and send us a pull request
+- Fork and open a pull request

 ### Pull requests
 When you send us a pull request